ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 Maximum pooling, or max pooling, is a pooling operation that calculates the maximum, or largest, value in each patch of each feature map.
 Keras provides a `MaxPooling2D` layer that downsamples the input along its spatial dimensions (height and width) by taking the maximum value over an input window (of size defined by pool_size) for each channel of the input ([Keras, 2021](#References)).

-This visualization shows the model architecture (a) before and (b) after adding Droupout and Max Pooling layers.
+This visualization shows the model architecture (a) before and (b) after adding Dropout and Max Pooling layers.

 ![alt_text][image_model_compare]